 You can then use the Gurobi Python API by adding the line

-The Gurobi R package is currently only available for R version 4.0.3
+The Gurobi R package is currently only tested as working with R version 4.0.3

 To use Gurobi with the R language you need to install the R